 In the Laboratory for Ocean Physics and remote Sensing (LOPS) we observe and investigate oceanic motions, their connection with the atmosphere, sea floor and the littorals, and their influence on life in the ocean.

-The lab is a joint research unit combining the strengths of Centre National de la Recherche Scientifique (CNRS), Institut français de recherche pour l'exploitation de la mer (Ifremer), Institut de Recherche pour le Développement (IRD) and the University of Brest (UBO).
-LOPS was created in January 2016 from the merger of Laboratoire de Physique des Océans (LPO) Laboratoire d'Océanographie Spatiale(LOS), and part of the Dynamique Côtière lab of l'Ifremer.
-LOPS is one of the 7 labs that make up Institut Universitaire Européen de la Mer (IUEM), and one of the three labs of the Océanographie et Dynamique des Ecosystèmes department at Ifremer.
+The LOPS is a joint research unit affiliated to 4 French research and higher education institutions: CNRS (www.cnrs.fr), Ifremer ( www.ifremer.fr), IRD (www.ird.fr), and the University of Brest (UBO, www.univ-brest.fr).
+The LOPS was born in January 2016 from the merger of Laboratoire de Physique des Océans (LPO) Laboratoire d'Océanographie Spatiale(LOS), and part of the Dynamique Côtière lab of l'Ifremer.
+The LOPS is one of the seven labs that make up Institut Universitaire Européen de la Mer (IUEM), and one of the three labs of the Océanographie et Dynamique des Ecosystèmes department at Ifremer.

 Research at LOPS is organized into 4 teams, working on